finbourne/lusid-sdk-python/sdk/docs/LegalEntitiesApi.md

 # **list_legal_entities**
 > PagedResourceListOfLegalEntity list_legal_entities(id_type_scope, id_type_code, effective_at=effective_at, as_at=as_at, page=page, limit=limit, filter=filter, property_keys=property_keys)

-[EARLY ACCESS] List Legal Entities
+[EARLY ACCESS] ListLegalEntities: List Legal Entities

 List legal entities which has identifier of specific identifier type's scope and code, and satisfies filter criteria.